It is their number 10 in over thirty years, right? Well, fuck me running. This feels like yesterday when we first started to listen to their sound.

-When Metallica started their run for fame with their début Kill ’em All we thought that this was about it.
-Seemingly confirmed by their unimpressing sophomore Ride the Lightining, the excellent #3 called Master of Puppet surprised back then and still does so today.
+When Metallica started their run for fame with their debut Kill ’em All we thought that this was about it.
+Seemingly confirmed by their unimpressive sophomore Ride the Lightning, the excellent #3 called Master of Puppets surprised back then and still does so today.

 The track Hardwired opens the album thrashily as we would expect it from a band like Metallica.
 This is followed by a rockier Atlas, Rise!, kind of slowing down to Mach 2, but still unmistakably signed Metallica.
 I must say these two tracks really raised my hopes that we were going to get a stellar and varied album of all flavors known from the band.

 But then as the jagged 3rd track Now That We’re Dead unfolds, things start sliding slowly from stellar to mainstream.
 That this would happen already after track #2 in a double-disc production is amazing.
 And with this, I mean the lack of oomph and excitement that other records were able to incite.

 Now, add to that a tendency to pretty much structure their tracks to juice up the live fan crowd.
 To illustrate, the aforementioned Now That We’re Dead kind of heavily lumbers forward with the same riff for a felt eternity.
 Only at minute 1:34 do we get James Hetfield‘s first screamed vocal.
 The somewhat ubiquitous and at times out-of-synch drumming of Lars Ulrich is not helping matters either.

 Whilst I am sure that this album will sound great on stage, we are surfing near to the boredom kingdom after a while.
 And boy are there a lot of tracks to listen to.
 All of the above kind of flows into an amalgam of same-same, but different.
 And at this point, it seems that things become predictable.